 Ah…the mummies of Guanajuato.
 This is what Guanajuato is REALLY famous for.

 Near the center of town there is a Mummy Museum.
 Inside there are about 120 mummies 60 of which are on display.
 What are they doing there?
 How did they come to be on display?
+Definitely one of the most unusual thing to do in Guanajuato and a one of a kind experience.

 In the early 1800s Guanajuato was racked by a cholera epidemic.
 Many people died at once and they had to be buried quickly in the local cemetery to stop the epidemic.